JagGlo/playOmics/README.md

 ### Performance

-The **create_multiple_models()** function can run in parallel, although the computation resources needed for the experiment might be extensive.

-There are two key components of function performance: - `n_max` - the higher the number of variables stated in one model, the higher number of combination to assess.
-The no. of combinations are growing cumulatively, which means e.g. to build 4-predictors models, first it will iterate through 2- and 3-element combinations. - number of variables selected for experiment - the combinations are created without repetition
+The **create_multiple_models()** function operates with considerable efficiency, even as it juggles multiple computations in parallel.
+However, it’s important to note that the computational resources required might be substantial, depending on the specific experimental conditions.

+Two key components significantly influence the performance and computational demands of this function.
+The first one is `n_max`.
+This parameter determines the maximum number of variables considered in one model, and consequently, the higher its value, the greater the number of combinations the function needs to assess.
+This impacts the computational load exponentially since the function when dealing with models comprising multiple predictors, will systematically sift through all possible combinations of lesser elements before assessing more complex, multifaceted combinations.

+The second component is the actual number of variables selected for the experiment.
+The selection of variables is critical as the function generates combinations without repetition, increasing the computational demands with each added variable.
+This means that a thoughtful selection of variables and a calibrated setting of the `n_max` parameter are crucial to managing the function’s computational intensity efficiently, allowing us to optimize the experiment’s performance without compromising the accuracy and reliability of the results obtained.

 <img src="man/figures/README-unnamed-chunk-24-1.png" width="100%" />

-### Results

-Within the **create_multiple_models()** function, each model, along with its associated details, is meticulously logged.
+### Logging Models and Details

+Each model and its associated details are logged within the **create_multiple_models()** function.
 This not only preserves the model’s structure and results, but also ensures that it can be easily retrieved and deployed in production environments, making it ready for real-world applications.
-By providing the unique name through the `experiment_name` parameter, the directory is created where all the results, both detailed and summarized, get saved.
+When providing the unique name through the `experiment_name` parameter, the directory is created where all the detailed and summarized results get saved.

+### Understanding the Results

-The overall models’ results can be easily obtained by using **read_model_data()** function.
-The additional parameter `directory` might be passed if the directory differs from working directory.
+The overall models’ results can be easily collected by using **read_model_data()** function.
+The additional parameter `directory` might be passed if the directory differs from the working directory.

 ``` r
 results <- read_model_data(